panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 ```
 `new City('Paris')` is a constructor invocation.
 The object initialization is handled by a special method in the class: [`constructor`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor), which has `this` as the newly created object.

-A constructor call creates an empty new object, which inherits properties from constructor's prototype.
-The role of constructor function is to initialize the object.
+A constructor call creates an empty new object, which inherits properties from the constructor's prototype.
+The role of the constructor function is to initialize the object.
 As you might know already, the context in this type of call is the created instance.

 When a property accessor `myObject.myFunction` is preceded by `new` keyword, JavaScript will execute a **constructor invocation**, but **not** a **method invocation**.